alexandrubese/articles-backend/README.md

     delete all tags by tagId: - Done

-2. Edit Article (and update of tags property on article + relationships after ) -
+2. Edit Article (and update of tags property on article + relationships after ) - Done
     - 1st Approach : update the tags property, then delete + or add new ones based on GSI1PK and GSISK where : article_link_pk= articleId, and article_link_sk = #, this will give you all the lines for tag relations for this article, { entities: tagId,
       entities_sort: article_date,